darkrenaissance/darkfi/doc/src/clients/nym_outbound.md

 > The most important part that could easily be forgotten is: ```outbound_transports = ["nym"]```

-Now when you start `ircd`, you will be able to discover or connect directly to peers and your traffic will be routed through the mixnet.
+Now when you start `darkirc`, you will be able to discover or connect directly to peers and your traffic will be routed through the mixnet.

 These instructions are also applicable to other nodes in the DarkFi